 Countless locations throughout New Orleans are rife with spirits and the paranormal.
 One of these sites that stands out is the Saint Louis Cemetery No. 1.
 Although there is also a second and third cemetery, this particular one is infamous for its history and shocking events.

-In 1789, the first Saint Louis Cemetery was opened, with the sole purpose of replacing the Saint Peter Cemetery, which is no longer existent.
+In 1789, the first Saint Louis Cemetery was opened.
+Its sole purpose was to replace the Saint Peter Cemetery, which is no longer existent today.
 It became the city’s new central burial ground, where many remains were laid to rest in the coming years.
 These deceased ranged anywhere from wealthy proprietors to paupers, and also included Marie Laveau, the famous Voodoo Queen.
 Even today, prominent people wish to lay claim to a resting place in the cemetery, including actor Nicolas Cage, who purchased a pyramid-shaped tomb there in 2010.

-Although it was once a location accessible to outsiders, the Saint Louis Cemetery cemetery was sealed to the public in 2015, due to a sharp rise in vandalism in the area.
+Although it was once a location accessible to outsiders, the city sealed the Saint Louis Cemetery to the public in 2015 due to a sharp rise in vandalism in the area.
 However, those lucky enough to book a ghost tour in the cemetery are still granted access and allowed the privilege of walking through the historic land that has rested within New Orleans for hundreds of years.
-It is through these tours that those with an enthusiasm and fascination for the supernatural are granted the chance to have a run-in with the dead occupants.
+Those with the fascination and enthusiasm for the supernatural attend these tours.
+They grant them the chance to experience a run-in with the dead occupants.